Speed Optimization

 Improving I/O Performance

-Using standard C library functions like fread and fwrite instead of platform specific unbuffered syscalls such as read and write can be slow.These functions are designed to be portable, so they are not necessarily optimized for speed, have a certain overhead and are buffered.
+Using standard C library functions like fread and fwrite instead of platform-specific unbuffered syscalls such as read and write, may result in slower performance.

-• Maximum size of the R/W request = FatFS cluster size (allocation unit size).
+• The maximum size of a read/write request is equal to the FatFS cluster size (allocation unit size).

-• Use read and write instead of fread and fwrite.
+• For better performance, prefer using read and write over fread and fwrite.

-• To increase speed of buffered reading functions like fread and fgets, you can increase a size of the file buffer (Newlib's default is 128 bytes) to a higher number like 4096, 8192 or 16384.
-This can be done locally via the setvbuf function used on a certain file pointer or globally applied to all files via modifying CONFIG_FATFS_VFS_FSTAT_BLKSIZE.
+• To improve the speed of buffered reading functions like fread and fgets, consider increasing the file buffer size.
+The default size in Newlib is 128 bytes, but you can increase it to 4096, 8192, or 16384 bytes.
+This can be made locally using the setvbuf function for a specific file pointer or globally by modifying the CONFIG_FATFS_VFS_FSTAT_BLKSIZE setting.

 Note